 - Almost seventy percent of those in nursing homes suffer from Alzheimer’s disease or some other form of cognitive disorder making it hard to understand or report abuse.

-Common Types of Mistreatment of Residents in Skilled Nursing Facilities
+Common Types of Mistreatment of Boca Raton Residents in Skilled Nursing Facilities

 - Emotional Abuse: Emotional abuse is the primary form of abuse suffered by a nursing home resident.
 This form of mistreatment also might be used to intimidate residents into silence about other forms of abuse or neglect.
 Emotional abuse can include isolation, demeaning comments, insults, threats, and other derogatory comments or actions.

-Although acts of abuse might constitute the most egregious form of maltreatment of nursing home patients, serious neglect can be just as life threatening.
-When an elderly loved one moves into a nursing home, the facility has an obligation to provide a reasonably safe environment, which includes special accommodations for resident prone to falls, wandering, or other unsafe behavior.
+Although acts of abuse might constitute the most egregious form of maltreatment of nursing home patients, serious neglect can be just as life-threatening.
+When an elderly loved one moves into a nursing home, the facility has an obligation to provide a reasonably safe environment, which includes special accommodations for residents prone to falls, wandering, or other unsafe behavior.
 Neglect in a nursing home can take various forms including:

 Basic Needs Neglect: This form of neglect goes to the core functions the facility is supposed to provide for residents.
 Neglect in this sense involves failure to provide hydration, nutrition, or a safe and clean living environment.